Local Real Ale Guide

 This 15th-century public house can be found by the medieval Barbican and old toll bridge.

 Its low ceilings, wooden beams and brick walls create an old world feel, providing a congenial ambience for locals and tourists alike.
 Relax by the windows and watch the world go by, or sit in the back courtyard overlooking the river - not to be missed on a summer’s day.
 There's also a cosy, carpeted, snug, if you want to get away from the crowds.

+Food will be served from Tuesday, 1st March.
 There is a good range of home-made food which usually features Caribbean specialities, for example goat curry.
 Bar snacks include home-made sausage rolls.

 Regular live music events are held.

 This beautiful, bright and vibrant community pub/hotel is located in the centre of Sandwich.

 The current landlord has been at the pub since 2018 and the last refurbishment was made during the Covid lockdown of 2021.